McLean Hospital: Former patients

-Mathematician John Nash; musicians James Taylor, and Ray Charles; poets Sylvia Plath, Robert Lowell and Anne Sexton; Massachusetts politician and Civil War general Nathaniel P. Banks; authors Susanna Kaysen and David Foster Wallace; and criminal Michelle Carter have been treated at McLean Hospital.
+Mathematician John Nash; musicians James Taylor and Ray Charles; poets Sylvia Plath, Robert Lowell and Anne Sexton; Massachusetts politician and Civil War general Nathaniel P. Banks; authors Susanna Kaysen and David Foster Wallace; criminal Michelle Carter; and actress and singer Selena Gomez have been treated at McLean Hospital.

 In books and media

+A story about the facility from 1853 describes the work underway and provides some statistics about the capacity and treatment outcomes.

 One popular and anecdotal history of McLean is Alex Beam's Gracefully Insane: Life and Death Inside America's Premier Mental Hospital.
 More-factual and scholarly accounts of the history are recorded in the Little and Sutton books listed in "Further reading".

 Memoirs of time spent within McLean's walls include Sylvia Plath's novel The Bell Jar, and Susanna Kaysen's Girl, Interrupted, which was made into a film of the same name starring Winona Ryder and Angelina Jolie.
 Samuel Shem's roman à clef Mount Misery tells a story inspired at least in part by the author's experiences at McLean.
 The 1994 Under Observation: Life Inside A Mental Hospital by Lisa Berger and Alexander Vuckovic uses some fictional techniques (composite characters, etc.) to describe some of the typical events at McLean.
 James Taylor's song "Knockin' 'Round the Zoo" recalls his stay at McLean as a teenager.
 Poems of Boston and Just Beyond: From the Back Bay to the Back Ward by Doug Holder are based on his more than three decades working there, and are archived at the poetry room at the Lamont Library at Harvard University.